Chart Color Schemes

 Health performance in Maryborough is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Maryborough faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
-Multiple health conditions affect both younger and older age groups.
-Private health cover is low at approximately 46% of the total population (around 7,263 people), compared to 52.5% in the rest of Queensland and a national average of 55.7%.
+Maryborough faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A variety of health conditions impact both younger and older age groups.
+The rate of private health cover is extremely low at approximately 46% of the total population (~7,243 people), compared to 52.5% in Regional Qld and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (13.2%) and mental health issues (12.4%), while 50.8% report being free from medical ailments, lower than the 67.6% reported in the rest of Queensland.
-Working-age residents face notable health challenges due to high chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over at 28.8% (4,554 people), compared to 20.4% in the rest of Queensland.
-Health outcomes among seniors present some challenges, aligning with national rankings for the general population.
+The most prevalent medical conditions are arthritis (13.2%) and mental health issues (12.4%), while 50.8% of residents report having no medical ailments, compared to 67.6% in Regional Qld.
+Working-age individuals face notable health challenges due to higher chronic condition rates.
+The area has a larger senior population, with 29.3% of residents aged 65 and over (4,620 people), compared to 20.4% in Regional Qld.
+Health outcomes among seniors present some challenges, generally aligning with national rankings for the overall population.

 Frequently Asked Questions - Health